How Much Muscle Can You Gain in a Month?

 Here are some simple nutrition tips that will help you efficiently gain muscle:

-• To maximize muscle growth, ensure that you are in a calorie surplus.
+To maximize muscle growth, ensure that you are in a calorie surplus.

-• To mainly increase lean body mass without gaining fat, ensure the surplus is no more than 300-600 calories above maintenance calories.
+To increase lean body mass mainly without gaining fat, ensure the surplus is no more than 300-600 calories above maintenance calories.

-• Eat a sufficient amount of protein (1.6-2.2gm per kg/BW daily)
+Eat a sufficient amount of protein (1.6-2.2gm per kg/BW daily)

-• Consume 3-6 feedings of protein daily to optimize muscle protein synthesis.
+Consume 3-6 feedings of protein daily to optimize muscle protein synthesis.

-• Utilize creatine as one of the most researched supplements on the market.
+You can use creatine as one of the most researched supplements on the market.
 Creatine will help you increase your muscle power and volume and help you recover faster from training sessions.

 Things to pay attention to that might be sabotaging your ability to gain muscle mass